 Everything that lies in between is unknown to us, and the data do not include any direct relation between these two terminal points of our knowledge.
 If it existed, it would at the most afford an exact localization of the processes of consciousness and would give us no further help toward understanding them.

 John Horgan, Norman Doidge, and apparently Freud himself, knew that the MENTAL acts on the PHYSICAL.
 HOW and WHAT takes place–the process–is not visible to scientists: How the consciousness of emotions, reasoning, imagination, thoughts is transmitted to the material brain is an enigma.
-The same enigma that Descartes struggled with:
+The same enigma that Descartes struggled with.

 The interface between the mental and the physical.
 This is a question you practically never hear anything about.
-If science can’t define ‘mind’ how can it begin to decipher how mind affects body?
+If science can’t define mind how can it begin to decipher how the mind affects the body?
 Let me try to put this in down-to-earth terms using the computer as an example.
 It’s actually a good example because, although most of the population know what it is and use it, there’s an element that few really understand.

 There are three major elements to a computer and you must have all three for it to be of any use to a user.

 - Application software for the human user.
 This is productivity–processing–software that allows you and me to write and create letters, books… record sound and images. calculate, draw, design, present, create databases, send messages, share.
-These processing programs allows each of us to express our creativity.
+These processing programs allow each of us to express our creativity.

 All three parts must work together perfectly with no bugs.
 That’s the goal of a computer.

 Everyone knows there’s hardware, the first element, … they see the computer and screen, they turn it on and off.
 I see the production of my typing in the form of words or images I create to introduce each blog post.
 With regard to the application software–the third element–everyone learns and tries to become proficient in writing, calculating, creating graphics and recording voice or gaming, using programs designed for those purposes.